What Is Parking Insurance?

 - Peace of mind: Worrying about your vehicle when you’re not in town can be stressful.
 Fortunately, you can get peace of mind knowing your car is covered for potential damages.

-A parked car insurance policy is cheaper than traditional coverage.
+A parking insurance policy is cheaper than traditional coverage.
 Insurance companies will calculate your premiums according to the following factors:

 - Personal information: Your age, occupation, gender, and even marital status can influence your insurance rates.